Privacy Policy

 8. Cookies

-If we ever introduce a service that requires cookies, we will publish a separate Cookie Policy and (where required by law) display a granular consent banner.
-Until then, no cookie banner is shown because none is legally required.
+If we ever introduce a non-essential cookie, we will publish a separate Cookie Policy and (where required by law) display a granular consent banner before setting it.

 9. Security